ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 This Nodebook will promote the events records from the intermediate `events` table to the final `moorings` records.
 Only use this Nodebook after adding the receiver records to the moorings table as this process is dependant on receiver records.

+**NOTE**: as of November 2024 the below Nodebooks do no support the Movers data.
+This will be completed shortly.

 ### Import cells and Database connections

 As in all Nodebooks run the import cell to get the packages and functions needed throughout the notebook.
 This cell can be run without any edits.